The 'with' Statement in Python

 Now that an actual error was encountered, the last three parameters of __exit__

 traceback.
-If the exception encountered was actually a ValueError
+If the exception encountered was actually a ValueError, the output

 would have looked like this: